 -The Concept of Infinity: It is one of the intellectual and symbolic principles rooted in Islamic belief that was expressed in the most accurate form in the Vanishing Mosque, which assumed the melting of the boundaries between the interior and exterior, and enriched the principle of functional and visual interaction.
 The design idea for this proposal is based on the idea of the temporary presence of the topic on the basis of its relevance to the event.
 Consequently, a mosque was intruded as an integral part of daily life, and it was not isolated as a separate building to express continuity and communication between the Creator and the creature at all hours of the day.
-By the name of the vanishing mosque, it was meant that the mosque would be liberated, and that all functional barriers would disappear through it, meaning that it would stimulate the spiritual experience that was based on employing many sound and visual effects, in a way that enhances the drama of the ideological event.13
+By the name of the vanishing mosque, it was meant that the mosque would be liberated, and that all functional barriers would disappear through it, meaning that it would engage in the city and be integrated with it.
+It was addressed by several factors that would stimulate the spiritual experience that was based on employing many sound and visual effects, in a way that enhances the drama of the ideological event.